mdn/content/files/en-us/web/css/position-visibility/index.md

 - `always`
   - : The positioned element is always displayed.
 - `anchors-visible`
-  - : If the anchor is completely hidden, either by overflowing its containing element (or the viewport) or being covered by other elements, the positioned element will be **strongly hidden**.
+  - : If the anchor is completely hidden, either by overflowing its containing element (or the viewport) or being covered by other elements, the positioned element will be strongly hidden.
 - `no-overflow`
   - : If the positioned element starts to overflow its containing element or the viewport, it will be strongly hidden.